Professional Academic Research Experience

 My current research goal is the preparation and study of novel host molecules that are capable of binding and sensing a variety of ionic and molecular guests.
 As part of this research programme, synthetic investigations into rapidly preparing interlocked molecules have been undertaken.

-I am an active member of the Royal Society of Chemistry (RSC), being Secretary of the Lancaster & District local section and a committee member of the RSC Macrocyclic and Supramolecular Chemistry interest group.
+I am an active member of the Royal Society of Chemistry (RSC), being Secretary of the Lancaster & District local section and a committee member of the Macrocyclic and Supramolecular Chemistry (MASC) interest group.

 Post-Doctoral Research Associate in the Department of Chemistry, Durham University

 During my post-doctoral research, I synthesised macrocyclic lanthanide complexes as part of a project to generate luminescent probes of chiral environments.
 After using chiral HPLC to verify their enantiopurity, the complexes were studied using fluorescence and circularly polarised luminescence spectroscopies.